mlettini/harvest-playground/src/index.md

     </li>
     <li class="mb-16">
       <strong>Bulk actions</strong><br>
-      Every row of every table is (1) selectable and (2) has a dedicated actions button.
-A disabled bulk action exists on all these pages too to show where it would appear.
+      Every row of every table is has a dedicated actions button and is selectable for bulk actions.
+A disabled bulk actions button shows where that button would appear.
     </li>
     <li class="mb-16">
       <strong>Iconography</strong><br>